qaware/go-offline-maven-plugin/Readme.md

 - Java 1.7 or higher
 - Maven 3.1.x or higher

 **Warning:** Maven 3.5.2 has a Bug that causes the Plugin to hang.
-If you expirience hangups during downloading dependencies, please upgrade to Maven 3.5.3 or higher (See [MNG-6323](https://issues.apache.org/jira/browse/MNG-6323) )
+If you experience hangups during downloading dependencies, please upgrade to Maven 3.5.3 or higher (See [MNG-6323](https://issues.apache.org/jira/browse/MNG-6323) )

+**Warning:** Maven versions 3.2.x and 3.3.x have a bug that can cause the plugin to fail if maven is started in parallel build mode (-T option).
+Please call the go-offline-maven-plugin without the -T option or upgrade Maven to a newer version.
+(See [MNG-6170](https://issues.apache.org/jira/browse/MNG-6170))

 ## Goals
 The Go Offline Maven Plugin only has one goal: "resolve-dependencies".
 This goal downloads